Water Safety Testing Results

 The law and regulation define drinking water outlets as “an ice-making machine, a hot drink machine, a kitchen sink, a classroom combination sink with drinking fountain, a sink in a home economics classroom, a teachers’ lounge sink, a nurse’s office sink, a sink in a special education classroom, and any other sink known to be used for human consumption.”
 The law and regulation also mandate that sampling must be done while school is in session.
 Thus, no sampling could be done over the summer months.

-AACPS resumed sampling in September 2018 and by July 1, 2019, will have tested all schools, even those served by well water (not required by this law).
+AACPS resumed sampling in September 2018 and has completed initial testing in all schools, even those served by well water (not required by this law).
 The law and regulation require parents be notified of results, even if those results show levels below the threshold of 20 parts per billion.

 In addition to outlets designated as drinking water outlets, AACPS tested “Bathroom and classroom sinks not clearly signed as not a drinking water outlet…” as stipulated in the regulation, along with slop sinks in custodial closets and hose bibbs.

 The first results received from Martel, the independent and accredited lab with which AACPS has contracted to do this work, were delivered to schools and parents in late April 2018.
-AACPS has since contracted with a second independent and accredited lab.
-As results arive, students and parents are provided with a several-page summary and information directing them to the full report online.
+AACPS subsequently contracted with a second independent and accredited lab.
+As results arrived, students and parents were provided with a several-page summary and information directing them to the full report online.
 AACPS also created this website, all summaries and full reports are posted for public viewing.
 Full reports are also available in all schools.

-The sampling process is defined by the regulation and the preparations that were required for sampling by Martel include:
+The sampling process is defined by the regulation and the preparations that were required for sampling include:

 • Utilizing a printed map, visiting each school and confirming the location of each water source.
 The primary purpose for doing this is to assign a unique identification to each source to ensure future information is accurately identified for each water source.